· FODMAP Diet Guide · guides · 9 min read

 The Bottom Line

-- It’s temporary – not a lifestyle
+- This is temporary — 2-6 weeks, not a lifestyle

 - Most people improve within 2-3 weeks